aa29zzjj/Project-1/readme.md

 # Summary & Submission:
 Be sure to review the Rubric linked on the course schedule for the first day.

-Submit a PDF containing the following:
+Submit ***one*** PDF containing the following; each part should being with the headers shown (that is, "Task 1") and subheaders for the subparts.
+"Code snippet" means a copy of the relevant code, **not** all of the .java or .jsp file.

 ### Task 1:
-1. Screen shots of input, MD5 and SHA-256 output, both in hex and base 64
+1. **Screen shots** of input, MD5 and SHA-256 output, both in hex and base 64
-2. Code snippet of computation of each hash
+2. **Code snippets** of computation of each hash

 ### Task 2a:
-1. Screen shot of input page, drop-down menu, output page for United States and Great Britain.
+1. **Screen shots** of input page, drop-down menu, output page for United States and Great Britain.
-2. Code snippets for:
+2. **Code snippets** for:
 - scraping of population and gdp
 - scraping of medals
 - scraping of flag

 ### Task 2b:
-Screen shots and code snippets are up to you.
+**Screen shots** and **code snippets**: see the guidelines above for Task 2b.

 ### Task 3:
-1. Screen shots of input page, output page (one vote), results page
+1. **Screen shots** of the input page, output page (one vote), results page
-2. Code snippet from the Java code that produces the output page and the results page.
+2. **Code snippets** from the Java code that produces the output page and the results page.

-**Video sharing rights:** If you are creating screencast videos for 2b, then you should set the YouTube sharing rights 'Unlisted' when publishing to YouTube.
-There are three types of sharing rights on YouTube: Public, Private and Unlisted.
-You do not want other students to be able to see your video (that would be cheating), and ‘Unlisted’ restricts viewing to only those who have your URL.
+For each project, use FileExplorer or Finder, navigate to your project directory, and zip ***only*** the .java and .jsp files together.

-Fore each project, use FileExplorer or Finder, navigate to your project directory, and zip ***only*** the .java and .jsp files together.
-The zip those together with the PDF file of screenshots and code snippets.
+**Zzip those together with the single PDF file of screenshots and code snippets.**

 **You must export in this way and NOT just zip the IntelliJ project folders.**